openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 2. you must delete or remove Fether or Parity Technologies&#39; Products from all computer equipment in your possession or under your control; and
 3. all of the rights granted to you in these Terms shall cease.

-Except as set out above, termination of these Terms shall not affect any rights, remedies, obligations and liabilities that have accrued to you or Parity Technologies up to the date of termination, including the right to claim damages in respect of any breach of these Terms which existed at or before the date of termination, and the courts of England and Wales shall continue to have jurisdiction in respect of such rights, obligations and liabilities indefinitely.
+Except as set out above, termination of these Terms shall not affect any rights, remedies, obligations, and liabilities that have accrued to you or Parity Technologies up to the date of termination, including the right to claim damages in respect of any breach of these Terms which existed at or before the date of termination, and the courts of England and Wales shall continue to have jurisdiction in respect of such rights, obligations and liabilities indefinitely.

-**Acknowledgement and acceptance of all risks, exclusion of warranties**
+**Acknowledgment and acceptance of all risks, exclusion of warranties**

 The User expressly acknowledges and agrees that the User is using Fether and Parity Technologies&#39; Products at the User&#39;s sole risk.
-The User represents that the User has an adequate understanding of the risks, usage and intricacies of cryptographic tokens and blockchain-based open source software.
+The User represents that the User has an adequate understanding of the risks, usage, and intricacies of cryptographic tokens and blockchain-based open source software.

 You expressly understand and agree that Fether and Parity Technologies&#39; Products are provided &quot;as is&quot; and &quot;as available.&quot;

-Parity Technologies, its subsidiaries and affiliates, and its licensors do not represent or warrant to you that:
+Parity Technologies, its subsidiaries, and affiliates, and its licensors do not represent or warrant to you that:

 1. your use of Fether or Parity Technologies&#39; Products will meet your requirements,
 2. your use of Fether or Parity Technologies&#39; Products will be uninterrupted, timely, secure or free from error,